john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 4 June | The Time Meddler, The Ark, The Gunfighters, The War Machines | 11:00 | 18:12 | 01:24

-### 2st Doctor - Patrick Troughton - Black and White - The Doctor is a bohemiam, cosmic hobo
+### 2st Doctor - Patrick Troughton - Black and White

+The Doctor is a cosmic hobo.
+He is bohemian, goofy, and has a hair cut like one of the Beatles.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: